- 2018-2019 Daily Bell Schedule

-Families are required to register to volunteer for events on-line for the Family Service Program by the 1st day of school in August (see website for details).
+Families are required to register to volunteer for FSP S1 AND FSP S2 events on-line for the Family Service Program by the 1st day of school in August.
 All financial assistance from Salesian (including scholarships) will be put on hold until FSP registration is completed.
-Families who register (sign-up) for an event but fail to work at that event, will receive an invoice.
-There is an “Opt Out Fee” option for families to decline to participate in FSP and agree to pay $500 instead.
+Families who register (sign-up) for an event but fail to work at that event, will be immediately re-assigned.
+You will receive an invoice if you fail to work any FSP events.
+There is an “Opt Out Fee” option for families to decline to participate in FSP and agree to pay $500 instead of volunteering.

 Please note: It is solely the parent/guardian responsibility to actively pursue (FSP) volunteer opportunities at Salesian.

 REGISTER USING YOUR FIRST AND LAST NAME AND THE FIRST AND LAST NAME OF YOUR ELDEST CHILD AT SALESIAN.
 We use www.SignUp.com to organize volunteer sign-ups for events.
 (Please add www.SignUp.com AND mail@SignUp.com to your eMail address book as an acceptable contact - not SPAM). www.SignUp.com will automatically send eMail reminders to you about your upcoming events so make sure your primary eMail address is correct and on file with the school's main office when registering at www.SignUp.com.
 You will also need to include your first AND last name, your main contact phone number, and the first AND last name of your eldest student attending Salesian.